kandelvijaya/website/content/post/fp-functor.md

 FP is not a hammer.
 Its different.
 We need to tackle problems differently.
 Read on this awesome paper (The intro section especially) [Paper: Why Functional Programming?](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf) to get more insight.

-I have been learning haskell intensely for about a month or more now and surprising things do make sense, lately.
+I have been learning Haskell intensely for about a month or more now and surprising things do make sense, lately.
 A lot.
 I sometimes even feel enlightened temporarily and bemused a bit later thinking; did I got it completely or my mind just ran out of working memory.
 Its a fascinating paradigm.
 I will now attempt to show some cool stuffs that I grasped and implement them with Swift.
 Before I do that, I highly encourage you to go through this [Bulb Paradox Article](http://wiki.c2.com/?BlubParadox).
 I hope you have read it long time ago, every programmer does.

 >As long as our hypothetical Blub programmer is looking down the power continuum, he knows he's looking down.
 Languages less powerful than Blub are obviously less powerful, because they're missing some feature he's used to.
 But when our hypothetical Blub programmer looks in the other direction, up the power continuum, he doesn't realize he's looking up.
 What he sees are merely weird languages.
 He probably considers them about equivalent in power to Blub, but with all this other hairy stuff thrown in as well.
 Blub is good enough for him, because he thinks in Blub.